49ers’ Richard Sherman donates over $7,000 to help eliminate middle school’s lunch debt

 This isn’t the first time the Super Bowl winner has helped eradicate lunch debt.

-Earlier this year, Sherman’s foundation donated $20,000 to Tacoma Public Schools for meal debt, according to a news release by the NFL Players Association.
+Earlier this year, Sherman’s foundation donated $20,000 to Tacoma Public Schools for meal debt, according to a news release by the NFL Players Association .

 Sherman’s foundation does a lot of volunteer work in communities — including things like food drives for schools and the homeless, and donations to local food banks.

-Sherman began the foundation in 2013 to “provide students in low-income communities with school supplies and clothing,” the website reads.
+Sherman began the foundation in 2013 to “provide students in low-income communities with school supplies and clothing,” the website reads .

 The following year, Sherman was part of the Seattle Seahawks team that won the Super Bowl.
 After seven seasons with the Seahawks, Sherman moved to the 49ers in 2018.